backstage/backstage/.changeset/rotten-lobsters-grin.md

 '@backstage/plugin-scaffolder-backend': minor
 ---

 - Deprecating the `scaffolder.${provider}.token` auth duplication and favoring `integrations.${provider}` instead.
-If you recieve deprecation warnings your config should change like the following:
+If you receive deprecation warnings your config should change like the following:

 ```yaml
 scaffolder: